- Philipp Heinrich

 - MA Cross-Cultural Communication and International Relations with Distinction (Newcastle University, 2010)

 - BA European Studies (University of Eichstätt-Ingolstadt, 2008)

 - Prof. Laura Cram and Dr. Adam Moore

 - Fridge Experiments: Exploring the relationship between implicit attachment to the EU and trust

 - Cross-Cultural Communication Exceptional Award (Dissertation) 2010 from Newcastle University

 - MSc Faculty Studentship Award 2010 from School of Government and Public Policy, University of Strathclyde

 - School of Social and Political Science Graduate School Special Award 2013 from University of Edinburgh

 - Heinrich, P. (2016).
 Experimental Exposure to the EU Energy Label: Trust and Implicit Identification With the EU.
 In V. Kaina, I. P. Karolewski, & S. Kuhn (Eds.), European Identity Revisited.
 New approaches and recent empirical evidence (pp. 71–83).
 New York: Routledge.

-My main interests are Save in public attachment to the European Union and the meaning of the EU to different publics.
-I am also interested, more broadly, in European identities and public attitudes to European integration.
+My core interests are public attachment to the European Union and the meaning of the EU to different publics.
+I am also interested more generally in European identities and public attitudes to EU integration.
 My main methodological focus is on experimental approaches, but I have worked with and am interested both in traditional quantitative survey-based research as well as qualitative critical discourse (CDA) approaches.